Historical Marker Program

 Topics: American Indians; Military; Religion/Philosophy; Territorial Period, 1861–1907

-Colonel Richard Dodge established this post in March of 1879 as part of the US Army's attempt to intercept hostile American Indians raiding into Kansas and Nebraska.
-Major General Philip H. Sheridan directed the construction of the post on the Cheyenne-Arapaho Reservation.
-Three years later, the stone buildings were abandoned and were eventually used as a Mennonite mission, a federal Indian school, and Indian agency.
+Colonel Richard Dodge established this post in March 1879 as part of the US Army’s attempt to police the Cheyenne and Arapaho Reservation.
+The military abandoned the post three years later.
+It was subsequently used as a Mennonite mission, a federal Indian school, and an Indian agency.

-Blaine CountyLocation: at Jessie Chisholm's gravesite near Left Hand Springs northeast of Geary
+Blaine CountyLocation: at Jessie Chisholm’s gravesite near Left Hand Springs, approximately six miles northeast of Geary

-Chief Left Hand was born in the 1840s near Fort Supply.
+This marker commemorates Chief Left Hand and Jesse Chisholm.
+Chief Left Hand was born in the 1840s near present Fort Supply.
 This noted warrior and survivor of the Sand Creek Massacre attended the Medicine Lodge conference in 1867, which resulted in the removal of his people to Indian Territory.
-He became principal chief of the Southern Arapaho in 1889 and encouraged his tribe to accept the white man's ways.
-However, he believed the Ghost Dance movement promised a return to the old ways.
+He became principal chief of the Southern Arapaho in 1889.
 His allotment included this site, then known as Raven Springs, now Left Hand Springs.
-In the early 1900s, blindness forced Chief Left Hand to relinquish his position as chief.
+Jesse Chisholm was a merchant and trader who established a trail through western Indian Territory before the Civil War.
+Texas cattlemen used the trail until the late 1880s to move millions of cattle to northern markets.
+Chisholm died in March 1868.
+His burial site is near this marker’s location.

 Blaine CountyLocation: on OK-8A in Roman Nose State Park